ursa-mikail/pqc_mechanisms/hash_based_signatures/readme.md

 Core Idea: Security is based solely on the strength of cryptographic hash functions, which are already very well-trusted and considered quantum-resistant.

 ## WOTS (Winternitz One-Time Signature) Process
+Lamport signature uses 512 random hashes for the private key, and which are split into Set A and Set B. The public key is the hash of each of these values.
+The size of the private key is 16KB (2×256×256 bits) and the public key size is also 16 KB (512 hashes with each of 256 bits).

+Use the Lamport method for one-time signing, but, in its core format, we would need a new public key for each signing.
+The major problem with Lamport is thus that we can only sign once with each public key.
+We can overcome this, though, by creating a hash tree which is a merger of many public keys into single root.

 ```
 1. Key Generation:
+Create 2 data sets with 256 random 256-bit numbers (Set A and Set B).

 - Create 32 256-bit random numbers (32 values: private key)
 - Hash each value 256 times (32 values: public key)

 2. Signing:
 - Hash message using SHA-256 → 32 8-bit values (N₁, N₂, ..., N₃₂)
 - For each 8-bit value (in the hash of the message), hash the private key element (256 - N) times, where N is the value of the 8-bit value).
+* test each bit of the hash (0 … 255).
+If it is a 0, we use the ith number in Set A, else we use the ith number from Set B.
+* signature is 256 random numbers (taken from either Set A or Set B) and the public key is the 512 hashes (of Set A and Set B).

 3. Verification:
 - Hash message with SHA-256 (then take each 8-bit value)